Brenau University’s dance studios are located at two sites:

 Map & Directions to East Campus

-The Brenau University fitness center has 4 dance studios that are used for classes and rehearsals by the Brenau University dance department and the Gainesville Ballet Company.
+The Brenau University fitness center has 4 dance studios that are used for classes and rehearsals by the Brenau University Department of Dance and the Gainesville Ballet Company.
 The fitness center also has an athletic training room with an athletic trainer available to dance majors.

 Learn more about the fitness center and its amenities here.

-There are two large studio spaces and a fully equipped Pilates studio for the Brenau University Department of Dance.
+Brenau East houses two large studio spaces and a fully equipped Pilates studio for the Brenau University Department of Dance.
 The studios are 40’X60′ and 34’x60′, providing ample space for dance classes and rehearsals.

 Dance majors at Brenau University have the opportunity to perform on stage several times throughout the academic year.